NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 Cookie supporting servers, a client MUST NOT send a previously sent Client Cookie.
-To prevent the creation of a new Client Cookie for each query to an non DNS Cookies supporting server, it is RECOMMENDED to not send a Client Cookie to that server for a certain period, like for example five minute.
+To prevent the creation of a new Client Cookie for each query to an non DNS Cookies supporting server, it is RECOMMENDED to not send a Client Cookie to that server for a certain period, for example five minute.

 Summarizing: